Syncroness-Inc/qt_device_creation/README.md

     ```

 10. You need to flash the device you wish to deploy Qt applications to.
 Flashing instructions can vary between devices so consult the flashing instructions for your piece of hardware.
 You can find the image to be flashed at  `<docker file directory>/build-<your machine>/tmp/deploy/images/<your machine>`.

+    Note: It may be worth adding the mender.io layer for over the air updates to the custom embedded linux image.

 11. You should find the `<docker file directory>/build-<your machine>/tmp/sdk/b2qt-x86_64-meta-toolchain-b2qt-embedded-qt5-sdk-<your machine>.sh` file.
 This is a self contained script that will install any dependencies for cross platform development.
 Move this file to the repo where developers are going to be working on the GUI application.